maiple/opengml/README.md

 ## Getting Started

-- **Use**: To get started running an existing GML project or a new project, see the [Quickstart guide](./QUICKSTART.md).
+- **Use**: To get started running an existing GML project or a new project, see the [Quickstart guide](./etc/QUICKSTART.md).
 - **Debug**: Try `ogm --debug MyGame.project.gmx`
-- **Build**: To compile OpenGML from source yourself, see the [build instructions](./BUILD.md).
+- **Build**: To compile OpenGML from source yourself, see the [build instructions](./etc/BUILD.md).
-- **Link**: To use OpenGML as a C++ library for building your own tool, see the [Library guide](./LIBRARY.md).
+- **Link**: To use OpenGML as a C++ library for building your own tool, see the [Library guide](./etc/LIBRARY.md).
-- **Develop**: If you are interested in helping to develop OpenGML, or you'd like to modify or hack it, or you just want to get an overview of the codebase, see the [Source Code Overview](./SOURCE_OVERVIEW.md).
+- **Develop**: If you are interested in helping to develop OpenGML, or you'd like to modify or hack it, or you just want to get an overview of the codebase, see both the [build instructions](./etc/BUILD.md) and the [Source Code Overview](./etc/SOURCE_OVERVIEW.md).
 - **Recurse**: To use OpenGML from within GML (e.g. to replace `string_execute()`), see the usage instructions for [gig](./src/gig/README.md).

-On 64-bit Ubuntu, to compile from source and run the example (as mentioned in the [build instructions](./BUILD.md), run the following bash code.
+On Ubuntu, to compile from source using [Docker](https://www.docker.com/) and run the example (as mentioned in the [build instructions](./etc/BUILD.md), run the following bash code.

 ```
-apt install libglew-dev libglm-dev libsdl2-dev libsdl2-ttf-dev libsdl2-mixer-dev libreadline-dev
+apt install docker
-cmake . -DX64=ON
-make
+bash ./docker/build.sh ubuntu x86 # (x86 build is preferred for compatability with 32-bit DLLs on some projects.)
-./ogm demo/projects/example/example.project.gmx
+./out-ubuntu-x86/ogm demo/projects/example/example.project.gmx
 ```

-Note that this generates a 64-bit build; 32-bit is recommended, and the build instructions explain why (and also gives the commands to generate a 32-bit build).

 ## Features